toddr/RFB/0001-pep-process.md

-The Created header records the date that the PPE was assigned a number, while Post-History is used to record the dates of when new versions of the PPE are posted to python-ideas and/or P5P.
+The Created header records the date that the PPE was assigned a number, while Post-History is used to record the dates of when new versions of the PPE are posted to P5P.
 Both headers should be in yyyy-mm-dd format, e.g. 2020-09-03.

 Standards Track PPEs will typically have a Perl-Version header which indicates the version of Perl that the feature will be released with.